wcm-io/wcm-io-caconfig/editor/src/site/markdown/usage.md

 ### Filter configurations

 On a system that hosts multiple tenants or websites it may be desirable to offer only a subset of context-aware configurations that are present in the system.
-This is possible by adding a [Context-aware service][wcmio-caservice] that implements the interface [ConfigurationEditorFilter][configurationeditorfilter-interface].
+This is possible by adding a [Context-Aware Service][wcmio-caservice] that implements the interface [ConfigurationEditorFilter][configurationeditorfilter-interface].

 Example: